 Rosé in the heart of Denver

 Head to Denver Union Station to sip rosé in the stylish Cooper Lounge, a romantic spot overlooking the elegant Great Hall.
-The Cooper Lounge serves several sparkling rosés; including Francis Coppola 'Sofia' Brut Rosé by the glass and the decadent Dom Perignon Rosé Brut by the bottle.
-Date night is done right here.
+The Cooper Lounge serves a sparkling rosé that's perfect for your next date night.

 Rioja is another acclaimed establishment from Jennifer Jasinski in Denver's historic Larimer Square.
 The Mediterranean-influenced eatery opened in 2004 and features bottles from around the globe.
 They offer five rosés on the menu, but it's their perfectly situated patio out front that makes this a must-visit spot.

-Minutes away in the Highland neighborhood, Acova not only has one of the best patios in Denver, but they offer sparkling rosé and a rotating still rosé.
-Bonus: get $2 off glasses of rosé for during happy hour from 3-6 p.m. and again from 9 p.m. to close every day.
+Minutes away from downtown in the Highland neighborhood, Acova not only has one of the best patios in Denver, but they offer sparkling rosé and a rotating still rosé.
 Enjoy the garden patio year-round with space heaters in the colder months and misters for the hotter months.
 Be sure to check out their diverse menu ranging from Italian to pub food with plenty of gluten-free and health-conscious options that pair perfectly.

 Take a Rosé Tour at Denver's Dairy Block

 Blanchard Family Wines pours three different rosés and even makes a ginger beer rosé cocktail called the Ruby Mule.
-From their lineup, they have a 2019 Rosé of Grenache and a Rosé of Pinot Noir, both from the Russian River Valley of Sonoma, Calif.
-They also serve a Rosé of Pinot Gris from The Storm Cellar located in the West Elks AVA in the mountains west of Denver.
 The best part about this Dairy Block wine bar is they take pride in educating you on wine, no matter what level of connoisseur you are (or think you are!).

-Poka Lola Social Club pours the Palm Whispering Angel Rosé from France at $12/glass.
-It's pale rose in color but fresh and fruity on the finish.
-The location gives you the perfect spot to people watch like a pro from the comfort of your barstool.
+Poka Lola Social Club pours a sparkling and a still rosé in its super-chic art-deco-meets-vintage-soda-shop bar.
+Its location gives you the perfect spot to people watch like a pro from the comfort of your barstool.

-Cellar at Denver Milk Market has a delightful Triennes Rosé on tap that you can grab and walk around with (in the Milk Market only).
-Don't miss their complimentary wine tastings every Tuesday from 5-7 p.m., including a few rosé-focused tastings during the summer.
+Moo Bar at Denver Milk Market has a couple of delightful rosés on tap that you can grab and walk around with (in the Milk Market only).
+Grab a glass and browse the 11 food and beverage market stalls.